SKA-ScienceDataProcessor/delivery-prototypes/README.md

   occur.

 * the application doesn't automatically reconnect to rabbit mq in the event that the connection to the server is broken.
+A previous attempt at introducing a package providing a connection pool was unsuccessful.

 * X.509 client identification still isn't working so for now submitter information is not collected nor are authentication / authorization checks being done.
 Currently security is managed by only binding to the loopback interface.
+(Or is oauth less of a pain to get working?)

 * Note that at the moment the system is dependent on rabbitmq for managing the queues, but additional information about tasks is not currently made available there.
 It seems